High-productivity, high-performance workflow for virus-scale electrostatic simulations with Bempp-Exafmm: Results

 where $\mathcal{C}_{ext}$ is again a compact operator.
 We now only have one accumulation point, namely $\frac{1}{2}(1 + \frac{\epsilon_1}{\epsilon_2})$.
 Unless $\epsilon_1\approx \epsilon_2$ we therefore expect the eigenvalues to be much closer together than in the interior derivative case and therefore the GMRES convergence to be faster for the exterior derivative formulation.

 We want to emphasize that the above argument is valid for the continuous operators.
-Under discretization, the resulting eigenvalue problem is of the form $A\mathbf{x}=\lambda M\mathbf{x}$ (or equivalently $M^{-1}A\mathbf{x}=\lambda \mathbf{x}$, where $A$ is the $2\times 2$ block operator associated with the Galerkin discretization of the integral operator system and $M = \text{diag}(\hat{M}, \hat{M})$ is a block diagonal mass matrix, where the matrix $\hat{M}$ is the matrix containing the surface inner products $\int_{\Gamma}\psi_i(\mathbf{r})\phi_j(\mathbf{r})ds(\mathbf{r})$ for test functions $\psi_j$ and trial functions $\phi_i$ (which are both chosen as continuous, piecewise linear basis functions in this paper).
-The mass-matrix preconditioned linear system of equations to solve has the form $M^{-1}A\mathbf{x} = M^{-1}\mathbf{b}$ for vector of unknowns $\mathbf{x}$ and right-hand side $\mathbf{b}$ and Figures \ref{fig:derivative_interior_eig} and \ref{fig:derivative_exterior_eig} show the eigenvalues of $M^{-1}A$ for the interior and exterior Juffer formulation.
+Under discretization, the resulting eigenvalue problem is of the form $A\mathbf{x}=\lambda M\mathbf{x}$ (or equivalently $M^{-1}A\mathbf{x}=\lambda \mathbf{x}$, where $A$ is the $2\times 2$ block operator associated with the Galerkin discretization of the integral operator system and $M = \text{diag}(\hat{M}, \hat{M})$ is a block diagonal mass matrix, where the matrix $\hat{M}$ is the matrix containing the surface inner products $\int_{\Gamma}\psi_i(\mathbf{r})\phi_j(\mathbf{r})ds(\mathbf{r})$ for test functions $\psi_j$ and trial functions $\phi_i$ (which are both chosen as continuous, piecewise linear basis functions for the derivative formulation in this paper).
+The mass-matrix preconditioned linear system of equations to solve has the form $M^{-1}A\mathbf{x} = M^{-1}\mathbf{b}$ for vector of unknowns $\mathbf{x}$ and right-hand side $\mathbf{b}$ and Figures \ref{fig:derivative_interior_eig} and \ref{fig:derivative_exterior_eig} show the eigenvalues of $M^{-1}A$ for the interior and exterior derivative formulation.
 In practice, the action of $M^{-1}$ can be computed through a sparse LU decomposition of $M$.
 However, for problems with millions of unknowns this is becoming expensive.
-We have therefore chosen a simple mass lumping approach, in which we substitute $M$ by a diagonal matrix, where each diagonal entry is the sum of the corresponding row values of $M$.
+For practical electrostatic computations we have therefore chosen a simple mass lumping approach, in which we substitute $M$ by a diagonal matrix, where each diagonal entry is the sum of the corresponding row values of $M$.
 This diagonal matrix can then be trivially inverted.
-In our experiments the mass lumping only led to a modest increase in the number of iterations compared to using the full mass matrix $M$.
+In our experiments the mass lumping only led to a modest increase in the number of iterations compared to using the LU decomposition of the mass matrix $M$.
+We stress that mass matrix preconditioning is necessary to solve the interior and exterior formulations in a reasonable number of iterations.
+The approximation of the inverse of the mass matrix $M$ through mass lumping only affects the preconditioner and not the solution of the underlying linear system of equations itself.

-In each of the following studies, we present two sets of results: one from using the exterior derivative formulation with the lumped mass preconditioner, and the other from using the direct formulation with a block-diagonal preconditioner presented by Altman and co-workers \cite{AltmanBardhanWhiteTidor2009}.
+In each of the following studies, we present two sets of results: one from using the exterior derivative formulation with piecewise linear elements, preconditioned by a mass lumping matrix, and the other from using the direct formulation with piecewise constant elements, preconditioned by a block-diagonal matrix presented by Altman and co-workers \cite{AltmanBardhanWhiteTidor2009}.